Congressional Records Prove Biden’s Student Loan Cancellations Are Illegal

 Supreme Court Decisions

 Confirming the illegality of Biden’s and Trump’s actions, the U.S. Supreme Court has a issued an array of rulings that have addressed similar power grabs by federal agencies under the authority of presidents.
-These include but are not limited to:
+These include but are not limited to the:

 Biden administration officials have repeatedly dodged questions about who will pay for Biden’s actions, but the fact is that when people don’t pay back student loans because politicians “forgive” them, this debt is transferred to other people who did not borrow the money.